 There are many reasons that a product or process may require a change during the post launch/ production phase.
-Some reasons may include design improvements, corrective action implementation due to a quality concern, improvements to process efficiency, cost savings, change in supplier location, change in sub-tier supplier, etc. Though all these reasons may be acceptable conditions for change, they must be communicated, validated and approved by Mercury Marine.
+Some reasons may include design improvements, corrective action implementation due to a quality concern, improvements to process efficiency, cost savings, change in supplier location, change in sub-tier supplier, etc. Though all these reasons may be acceptable conditions for change, they must be communicated, validated, and approved by Mercury Marine.

 To obtain authorization, the supplier must follow the "Supplier Change Proposal" (SCP) process.
+Request for supplier change proposal can be submitted through the Mercury Marine Enterprise Quality Management System (EQMS).
+Supplier contact must be provided access to the system to access information related to their supplier site.
+Supporting documentation, such as change rationale, proposed validation plan, PPAP submission timing or other applicable documents may be required by Mercury Marine to assist with potential approval.
 Suppliers who are not familiar with the SCP can contact their category buyer for additional details and assistance.